 Application processing time

-When their application has been processed, applicants will receive a letter inviting them to make an appointment with the Immigration Directorate of the Ministry of Foreign and European Affairs, Defence, Development Cooperation and Foreign Trade in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
+When their application has been processed, applicants will receive a letter inviting them to make an appointment with the General Department of Immigration in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
 The applicant may also bring a recent photograph compliant with OACI/ICAO standards ('biometric passport standards').

-A few days after the biometric data have been collected, the applicant can pick up the residence permit in person at the Immigration Directorate, by appointment.
+A few days after the biometric data has been collected, the applicant can pick up the residence permit in person at the General Department of Immigration, by appointment.

 The residence document takes the form of a chip card containing biometric data.